weihanglo/rust-algorithm-club/README.md

 # Rust Algorithm Club

 > ### 🚧 🚧 This repo is under construction.
 Most materials are written in Chinese.
-[Check it out here](https://weihanglo.tw/rust-algorithm-club) if you are able to read Chinese.
+[Check it out here][main-site] if you are able to read Chinese.

 Welcome to the Rust Algorithm Club!
 This repository was originally inspired by [Swift Algorithm Club][swift-algorithm-club].
 All algorithms here would be explained and implemented in [Rust programming language][rust]!
 You can find out more on the [Rust Algorithm Club][main-site] main site.
 Just pick up some algorithms you are interested in and start learning.
 If you are brave enough, we recommend you the [auto-generated API documentation][generated-doc].
 Go and fight with the source code.